 ■ IFRS 15 - Revenue from Contracts with Customers: published on 28 May 2014 and applicable to accounting periods beginning on or after 1 January 2017, subject to adoption by the European Union, provides a single model to be applied to all contracts with customers.
-It replaces the standards currently dealing with revenue recognition, namely IAS 18 - Revenue and IAS 11 - Construction Contracts their related interpretations and the following interpretations: IFRIC 13 - Customer Loyalty Programmes, IFRIC 15 - Agreements for the Construction of Real Estate, IFRIC 18 - Transfers of Assets from Customers, and SIC 31 - Revenue - Barter Transactions Involving Advertising Services.
+It replaces the standards currently dealing with revenue recognition, namely IAS 18 - Revenue and IAS 11 - Construction Contracts and related interpretations along with the following interpretations: IFRIC 13 - Customer Loyalty Programmes, IFRIC 15 - Agreements for the Construction of Real Estate, IFRIC 18 - Transfers of Assets from Customers, and SIC 31 - Revenue - Barter Transactions Involving Advertising Services.